JJLongoria/aura-helper-sf/messages/general.md

 This command is required to run from within an SFDX project

+# error.wrong-file

+Wrong %s file path.
+Select a valid path.
+Error: %s

 # error.wrong-directory

-Wrong %s path.
+Wrong %s directory path.
 Select a valid path.
 Error: %s